coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 pm2 reload example_app
 ```

-12. To check the pm2 process logs use:
+12. To check the PM2 process logs, use:

 ```
 pm2 monit
 ```

-This will open a interactive terminal which will show you logs and metadata for each process.
+This will open an interactive terminal that will show you logs and metadata for each process.
 Enter `q` to quit.

-13. Check if the apps working properly using:
+13. Check if the app is working properly using:

 ```
 curl localhost:8001
 ```

-This will output properly if the app is working.
+This should output properly if the app is working.

 #### D. Serve the App with NGINX

-Now it's time to finally serve the app to using nginx.
-Nginx is a powerful web server, reverse proxy and load balancer.
-In This case we will using the `nginx` reverse proxy feature to server the app running on `localhost:8001` to internet.
+Now it's time to finally serve the app using Nginx.
+Nginx is a powerful web server, reverse proxy, and load balancer.
+In this case, we will use the `nginx` reverse proxy feature to serve the app running on `localhost:8001` to the internet.

-1. Start and Enable `nginx`
+1. Start and enable `nginx`:

 ```
 sudo systemctl start nginx